boazbk/tcs/lec_08a_restricted_models.md

 But then we can follow the definition for the cases of concatenation, union, or the star operator to compute $\Phi_{exp}$ using $\Phi_{exp'}$ and $\Phi_{exp''}$.

 The proof of [regularexphalt](){.ref} gives a recursive algorithm to evaluate whether a given string matches or not a regular expression.
-However, it turns out that there is a much more efficient algorithm to match regular expressions, based on their connection to _finite automata_.
+However, it turns out that there is a much more efficient algorithm to match regular expressions.
-We will discuss this other algorithm, and this connection,  later in this course.
+One way to obtain such an algorithm is to replace this recursive algorithm with a dynamic program, using the technique of [memoization](https://en.wikipedia.org/wiki/Memoization).
+It turns out that the resulting dynamic program only requires maintaining a finite (independent of the input length) amount of state, and hence it can be viewed as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) or finite automata.
+The relation of regular expressions with finite automate is a beautiful topic, and one we may return to later in this course.

-The fact that functions computed by regular expressions always halt is one of the reason why they are so useful.
+The fact that functions computed by regular expressions always halt is of course one of the reason why they are so useful.
 When you make a regular expression search, you are guaranteed that you will get a result.
 This is   why operating systems, for example, restrict you for searching a file via regular expressions and don't allow searching by specifying an arbitrary function via a general-purpose programming language.
 But this always-halting property comes at a cost.
 Regular expressions cannot compute every function that is computable by NAND++ programs.
 In fact there are some very simple (and useful!) functions that they cannot compute, such as the following: